Making the UK greener, one house at a time

 Why They Vary Across Regions in the UK

-A combination of factors determines electricity costs.
-The most significant single factor is the wholesale cost of gas and electricity, about 40% of the overall price.
+All combination of factors determines electricity costs.
+The most significant single factor is the wholesale cost of gas and electricity, which is about 40% of the overall price.

 The next-largest factor is network costs, which are the energy distribution costs.
 Other fees include operating costs (your supplier's overhead), VAT, markup, and costs relating to green energy subsidies that energy companies must pay by the government.